 Mr. Wigglesworth was appointed Associate Conductor of the BBC Symphony Orchestra in 1992 and further appointments included Principal Guest Conductor of the Swedish Radio Symphony Orchestra and Music Director of the BBC National Orchestra of Wales.
 Highlights of his time with the BBCNOW included several visits to the BBC Proms, a performance of Mahler’s Tenth Symphony at the prestigious Amsterdam Mahler Festival in 1995 and a six-part television series for the BBC entitled Everything To Play For.

-In addition to concerts with most of the UK orchestras, Mark Wigglesworth has guest conducted many of Europe's finest ensembles, including the Berlin Philharmonic, Amsterdam Concertgebouw, La Scala Filarmonica in Milan, Accademia Nazionale di Santa Cecilia Orchestra in Rome, Stockholm Philharmonic, Gothenburg Symphony, Oslo Philharmonic, Helsinki Radio Symphony, Salzburg Mozarteum Orchestra, Sydney Symphony and the Budapest Festival Orchestra.
+In addition to concerts with most of the UK orchestras, Mark Wigglesworth has guest conducted many of Europe’s finest ensembles, including the Berlin Philharmonic, Amsterdam Concertgebouw, La Scala Filarmonica in Milan, Accademia Nazionale di Santa Cecilia Orchestra in Rome, Stockholm Philharmonic, Gothenburg Symphony, Oslo Philharmonic, Helsinki Radio Symphony, Salzburg Mozarteum Orchestra, and the Budapest Festival Orchestra, as well as the Sydney, Melbourne and New Zealand symphonies, Tokyo Symphony and Hong Kong Philharmonic.

-Equally busy in North America, Mr. Wigglesworth has worked with the Cleveland Orchestra, New York Philharmonic, Philadelphia Orchestra, Chicago Symphony, Los Angeles Philharmonic, San Francisco Symphony, Montreal Symphony, Detroit Symphony, Toronto Symphony, and the Boston Symphony.
-He regularly visits the Minnesota Orchestra and has an on-going relationship with the New World Symphony.
+Equally busy in North America, Mr. Wigglesworth has worked with the Cleveland Orchestra, New York Philharmonic, Philadelphia Orchestra, Chicago and Boston symphonies, Los Angeles Philharmonic, and the San Francisco, Montreal, Detroit, Toronto, Vancouver and Cincinnati symphonies.
+He is a regular guest at the Minnesota Orchestra and has an on-going relationship with the New World Symphony.

 Mark Wigglesworth has a huge commitment to making music with young musicians.
 Passionate about passing on his experiences to a younger generation, he has performed with the Dutch National Youth Orchestra on several occasions as well as with the European Union Youth Orchestra, the National Youth Orchestra of Great Britain and the Aspen Music Festival Orchestra, and has given conducting master classes in London, Stockholm and Amsterdam.
-In April 2013, he leads the Juilliard Orchestra at Lincoln Center in a featured concert during the school's Contemporary British Festival.
+In April 2013, he led the Juilliard Orchestra at Lincoln Center during the school’s Contemporary British Festival.

-In the recording studio, Mr. Wigglesworth's recent activities have been centered around a multi-year project of recording all of the symphonies of Shostakovich for BIS Records.
+In the recording studio, Mr. Wigglesworth’s recent activities have been centered around a multi-year project of recording all of the symphonies of Shostakovich for BIS Records.
 Recently completed, this cycle has received critical acclaim throughout the world.
-He has also recorded live performances of Mahler's Sixth and Tenth Symphonies with the Melbourne Symphony on the MSO Live label.
-In January 2013, he records the Brahms piano concertos with Stephen Hough and the Salzburg Mozarteum for Hyperion.
+He has also recorded live performances of Mahler’s Sixth and Tenth Symphonies with the Melbourne Symphony on the MSO Live label.
+His most recent recording is the Brahms piano concertos with Stephen Hough and the Salzburg Mozarteum for Hyperion.